 Dedicated TPRM tools, on the other hand, have a singular focus that allows you to assess the ongoing behavior, performance and risk that each third-party relationship represents to your company.
 Areas of monitoring include supplier and vendor information management, supplier risk management, information security (infosec) compliance, and performance measurement.

+We hope this buyer’s guide to third-party risk management helps you make the right decision.
 To sum up, when doing research, remember to look for:

 - Flexibility to customize assessments according to your business needs and risk appetite